Genesis 2:4–8

 All three artworks deemphasize humanity’s relationship to the rest of the natural world.
 The Hebrew word for a human—’adam—highlights its source material ’adamah, the fertile soil.
 Genesis 2:4–8 frames the creation of the human from the vantage point of the earth.
 The passage begins with an observation that the land had not yet produced vegetation because God had not yet sent rain and because there was no human to work the soil.
 The creation of the human thus arrives as a solution to the land’s need.
 Although much has been made of the idea of the woman’s creation in response to the man’s need (by those who interpret the creation of humanity in that sequential way), far less attention has been paid to what this passage implies about humanity’s relationship to the earth.

-There are lessons to be found in the way that these artworks treat the creation/animation of humanity as an isolated transaction between God and the human, with reference more to other artistic interpretations than to the text of Genesis (e.g., the Muniz and the Rosales both take Michelangelo’s work as a point of departure).
+There are lessons to be found in the way that these artworks treat the creation/animation of humanity as an isolated transaction between God and the human, with reference more to other artistic interpretations than to the text of Genesis (e.g., the works by Muniz and Rosales both take Michelangelo’s work as a point of departure).
 That illustrates the extent to which certain interpretations have claimed such authority that they displace the text and neutralize those elements that they don’t include.
 Those contours of conversation also demonstrate the extent to which, for many people, identity has become divorced from a sense of place in the natural world.

 References